Mafiosooo/Mafiosooo/README.md

 Hi my name is mafioso but just call me maf for short.
 I also go by junie ect.  !!! :D

 trans, mlm.
-I LIKE FEM NAMES THEY R SO C00L.
+I love men so mcuh 🤤

 i use he/it pronouns ONLY. dont let me catch you using SHE or THEY on me. ur ass is done for.